+Survey of anatomical aspects of human movement.
 This course is a study of the anatomical aspects of the human body with an emphasis on the relationship of anatomy to the study of physical activity, physical fitness, sport, and exercise.
 The course will help the student understand how the structure of the human body determines its functions and the movements produced.
 Prerequisite: BIO 100 Human Biology or BIO 211 Human Anatomy and Physiology I.

 KIN 329.
 Biomechanics of Human Movement.
 3 hrs.
-F. Odd years.
+F.

-This course will introduce the student to the mechanical basis of human movement.
+Presents the mechanical basis of human movement.
 Fundamental mechanical principles affecting human movement will be examined.
 Various techniques and methods of analyzing human motion will be discussed.
 Prerequisite: KIN 328 Anatomical Kinesiology.